 Our Story

 The Petersburg Symphony Orchestra (PSO) is a diverse ensemble of over 50 volunteer and professional musicians that has been entertaining audiences since 1978.
-What began as a dream of Dr. F. Nathaniel Gatlin, distinguished educator at Virginia State University, the PSO is now been led by Music Director Naima Burrs.
+What began as a dream of Dr. F. Nathaniel Gatlin, a distinguished educator at Virginia State University, was continued by Ulysses Kirksey for several seasons.
+Since Mr. Kirksey’s passing, Dr. Naima Burrs led the charge of conducting the PSO.
+Emanuel Barks is the current interim music director.
+During this season, we are actively searching for a new conductor.

 The PSO is a treasured community asset that features some of the most talented musicians in the region playing a wide variety of music.
 We are dedicated to preserving, developing, educating, and delivering quality and diverse music to all ages through tailored performing arts programming.
 We are making music for the Tri-Cities region and beyond!